WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/pop.md

 5. Breakage/Damage Reporting: Students can report damage or malfunction of equipment.
 Administrators can see the equipment status and update based on the report.

 ## Predicted Architecture
-1. FrontEnd
+1. **FrontEnd**
     Components: handles UI rendering, user interactions and state management.

     State Management Tools: Context API would be used for managing application states.

     APIs: Using Frontend , components make requests to the backend through API to fetch and update datas from the database.

-2. Backend
+2. **Backend**
-Node JS : Runtime environment for Javascript that is used to run server side code .
+    Node JS : Runtime environment for Javascript that is used to run server side code.

     Express: Framework that acts as a middleware framework used for handling HTTP requests and building API.

-3. Database
+3. **Database**
     Mongo DB: NoSQL database used to store the data for application.

 ## Languages and Technology
 We chose this Tech stack because Using javascript , we can handle both front end and backend .
 It allows us to create a dynamic and interactive system .
 Also we can carry out complex actions.